 September 8, 2010- Governor Chris Christie unveils a broad ethics reform package, including an end to the "fair and open" loophole in pay-to-play laws, consolidation of pay-to-play regulation into a single statute, extension of pay-to-play laws to labor unions, and an end to the practice of "wheeling."

-November 10, 2010- ELEC announces that it has received the "Best Official New Jersey Web Site" award by the Documents Association of New Jersey.
+November 5, 2010- ELEC receives the "Best Official New Jersey Web Site" award from the Documents Association of New Jersey.